-These obligations are then broken down at the European level, within the framework of the European Union.
-Since 2015, a regulation has organised the prevention and management of the introduction and propagation of invasive alien species (IAS) in the Member States of the Union.
+Since 2015, a regulation has governed the prevention and management of the introduction and propagation of invasive alien species (IAS) within the European Union.

-- on the one hand, for the import, export and transit of IAS, within the framework of its broader jurisdiction regarding the import, export and transit of non-native animal species and plant species and their remains (art.
-6, §1, III, 2° of the Law of 08 August 1980 of institutional reforms);
+- for the import, export and transit of IAS, in accordance with its broader jurisdiction regarding the import, export and transit of non-native animal species and plant species and their remains (Art.
+6, §1, III, 2° of the Law of 08 August 1980 on institutional reforms);

 - for the management of exclusively marine IAS under its responsibility for the North Sea (for the part that falls under Belgium's jurisdiction).

 In order to ensure the proper implementation of the EU Regulation in Belgium, the Federal State, the Communities and the Regions signed a cooperation agreement on 30 January 2019.
 This creates three new national institutions which are tasked with coordinating the work on IAS in Belgium:

 A national website contains all the scientific and political information relating to the coordination of the work in Belgium.
 This can be accessed via the following website: www.iasregulation.be